-Measure C funds are pooled with the City's cash and investments in order to generate optimum interest income.

-The City pools its available cash for investment purposes.
-The City's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturity of three months or less from date of acquisition.
+Measure C monies are pooled with the City's cash, cash equivalents, and investments.
+The City pools cash resources from all funds to facilitate the management of cash.
+Cash and cash equivalents are considered amounts on hand, in demand deposits, and short-term investments with a maturity date within three months of the date acquired by the City and are presented as "Cash and Investments".
 The City invests in two external investment pools, the State of California Local Agency Investment Fund (LAIF) and the San Mateo County Investment Fund (County Pool).
-Information about the City's investments is included in the City's Comprehensive Annual Financial Report.
-Cash and cash equivalents are combined with investments and displayed as Cash and Investments.